Sustainable Transport Strategy 2009-2014

 Hobart 2025 Vision

-The Hobart 2025 Vision recently developed through an extensive consultative process has highlighted the desire of Hobart residents to see improved opportunities for alternative transport options, such as cycling.
+The Hobart 2025 Vision which was developed through an extensive consultative process highlighted the desire of Hobart residents to see improved opportunities for alternative transport options, such as cycling, with an aspiration to create a city which is highly accessible through efficient transport options.

 Cyclists Are Legitimate Road Users